Cataract is the leading global cause of blindness and accounts for 80 per cent of avoidable blindness in the Pacific.

-Good quality eye services are crucial for diagnosing and treating people with cataract.
-While well-trained non-specialists can detect people in need of cataract surgery, often with a simple torchlight examination at their doorstep, the pre-operative assessment and the surgery itself requires infrastructure, equipment, and technical skill.
+Good quality eye care services are crucial for treating cataract.
+Well-trained non-specialists can detect people in need of cataract surgery with a simple torch light examination at their doorstep, but the surgery itself requires infrastructure, equipment, and technical skill.

-Cataract is treated with a straight forward 20 minute surgery, performed in most countries by an eye doctor.
-Surgery involves removing the cloudy lens tissue, and replacing the natural lens with an implant called an intraocular lens (IOL).
-The power of the implant is calculated individually for each eye, so the image for distance is brought to focus on the retina.
-The person is able to see clearly within a few hours after surgery.
-Medication and care is required for a few weeks till the eye is completely healed.
+Cataract is treated with a straight forward 20 minute surgery performed by an eye doctor.
+The cloudy lens tissue is removed and the natural lens is replaced with an implant called an intraocular lens (IOL).
+The person can see clearly within a few hours, and medication and care is required for a few weeks till the eye is completely healed.

-It was Fred’s dream to provide low cost IOLs to the world.
-Part of our early work was to set up IOL factories in Eritrea and Nepal to lower the cost of cataract surgery in developing countries.
-Since they opened, the factories have produced over four million lenses.
-The low cost of production means that in some countries cataract surgery can cost as little as $25.
+It was Fred’s dream to provide low cost IOLs to the world, and we helped set up his IOL factories in Eritrea and Nepal.
+The factories have produced over four million lenses and in some countries cataract surgery now costs as little as $25.